-Anthony Adornato is an assistant professor of journalism at Ithaca College’s Roy H. Park School of Communications.
+Anthony Adornato is an associate professor of journalism at Ithaca College’s Roy H. Park School of Communications.
 Adornato specializes in teaching and researching mobile and social media journalism.
 He is the author of Mobile and Social Media Journalism: A Practical Guide (SAGE/CQ Press).
 An award-winning communications professional, Adornato worked for 15 years in the journalism, digital media, and public relations fields.
 He has also taught as an adjunct professor of broadcast and digital journalism at Syracuse University’s S.I.
 Newhouse School of Public Communications and as an adjunct lecturer of journalism at Utica College (NY).

 Adornato spent 10 years in broadcast journalism as a television news anchor, reporter, and producer.
 He worked at various stations in New York, including WSTM-TV, the NBC affiliate in Syracuse, where he anchored the market’s top-rated morning news broadcast.

 Adornato then transitioned from journalism to higher education.
 He served as manager of media communications at Colgate University from 2007-2010.
 In addition to managing Colgate’s media relations, he served as spokesperson for the university and coordinated digital media projects.
 Before arriving at Ithaca College in 2013, Adornato was director of communications for the Burton Blatt Institute at Syracuse University, a disability advocacy and research organization.
 He was responsible for the creation of the institute’s first strategic communications plan across its offices in Syracuse, Washington, D.C., and Atlanta.
 Adornato received two MarCom Awards, an Ava Digital Award, and a Hermes Creative Award for the institute’s website redesign and magazine.